Arsenio2044/arsenio-src/README.md

 - Data Redacted brings new NPCS and Weapons to Arsenio 2044.
 - New mechanics.
 - Experience the end of Arsenio's storyline.
+- Some fixes and improvements to existing mechanics.

 > Suggestions and requirments to build the SDK: